Search programs

 How We Rank Schools

 This list focuses on undergraduate programs offering bachelor’s degrees in economics or a related field.
-All programs are available at nonprofit, accredited institutions, either public or private, with high quality standards for post-secondary education.
+All programs are available at nonprofit, accredited institutions, either public or private, with high quality standards for postsecondary education.
 We reviewed fully online programs and online/in-person hybrid programs.

-We evaluated each degree program on factors like tuition costs, faculty, reputation, student resources, and admission, retention, and graduation rates.
+We evaluated each degree program on factors like admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and student resources.
 We then calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

-We also compared our picks to a list of aggregated college rankings from reputable publications like the U.S. News & World Report to simplify a student’s college search.
+We also compared our picks to a list of aggregated college rankings from reputable publications like U.S. News & World Report to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 What Can You Expect from an Online Bachelor’s in Economics Degree Program?